Chaitanya-087/connectFour/README.md

    the introduced piece may be placed at most on seven different squares.
--  When you can connect four pieces vertically, horizontally or diagonally you win otherwise you lose.
+-  When you can connect four pieces vertically, horizontally or diagonally you will win otherwise you lose.

 Team Members
 ------